formkit/docs-content/guides/build-a-multi-step-form.md

 ```
 </client-only>

-In our case we're also going to want wrapping markup, let's put each group into a "step" section which we can conditionally show and hide:
+In our case, we're also going to want wrapping HTML.
+Let's put each group into a "step" section which we can conditionally show and hide:

 <client-only>